fenghaitao/spec-kit/templates/plan-template.md

      Task: "Research Simics API for memory operations and interfaces"
      Task: "Analyze hardware specification for register mapping"
      Task: "Research similar device implementations for reference"
+     Task: "Research simics-mcp-server capabilities for project automation an code generation"
    ```

 3. **Consolidate findings** in `research.md` using format: